Silicon Graphics shares dive on margin worries

-Concerns about shrinking profit margins at Silicon Graphics International sparked a sell-off in the company's stock that wiped away a quarter of its value, a day after it posted weak quarterly results and slashed its full-year earnings outlook.
+Feb 8 Concerns about shrinking profit margins at Silicon Graphics International SGI.O sparked a sell-off in the company's stock that wiped away a quarter of its value, a day after it posted weak quarterly results and slashed its full-year earnings outlook.

 On Tuesday, the company, which provides rack-mounted computer servers designed for large-scale data center deployments, said it plans to restructure its Europe business as it looks to combat relatively high costs in the region.

-Silicon Graphics, whose larger rivals include IBM, HP and Oracle, raised its full-year revenue guidance but said lower gross margin expectation would squeeze profitability.
+Silicon Graphics, whose larger rivals include IBM (IBM.N), HP (HPQ.N) and Oracle ORCL.O, raised its full-year revenue guidance but said lower gross margin expectation would squeeze profitability.
+[ID:nL4E8D77P4]

 The company forecast an adjusted profit of 15 cents to 30 cents a share for the year on revenue of $770 million to $800 million.
 It had earlier expected adjusted earnings of 60 cents to 80 cents a share on revenue of $740 million to 780 million.